OpenNews/srccon/sponsors.md

 As Lead Sponsor of SRCCON you recieve:

-* 3 tickets to SRCCON
+* 3 free tickets to SRCCON
 * Logo on SRCCON website (in partners section) visible on every page
 * Logo and description of product/company on sponsorship page of SRCCON website (1 paragraph max)
 * Logo on sponsorship signage at event